pellcorp/creality-wiki/docs/microprobe.md

     You should verify your USB thumb drive (aka USB key) often just to make sure you have something if you need to unbrick your printer, simply type `CHECK_USB_KEY` or hit the button in Fluidd / Mainsail
     The USB key should be FAT32 formatted and be no larger than 32GB!

-### Timer too close and microsteps

-For microprobe you cannot use more than `microsteps: 64`

 ### Calibration